-Hell Hollow is a 3.8 mile loop trail located near Voluntown, CT and is rated as moderate.
+Hell Hollow is a 3.8 mile loop trail located near Voluntown, Connecticut and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 We started at Hell's Hollow, up the Quinebaug Trail to Flat Rock and down the Pachaug.